JamFfm/NEXTIONDisplay/README.md

 # Fixed Problems

 Fixed: Scale is fixed so you can't see much small temp changes.
 It is an overview to the past 17 min and shows from 0-100°C.
-Next versions will have a variable scale which takes into consideration of the highest and lowest temp value.
+Next versions will have a variable scale which takes into consideration of the highest and lowest temp value.->done

 Still struggling with the ASII and UTF8.
-Therefore Kettle and rest- names are not implemented.
+Therefore Kettle and rest- names are not implemented-> done

+While pushing clear-button the min and max values are not deleted.-> done

+Because of a lag of knowledge the rebuild of the graph in a new temperature scale is slow.
+Will fix it with higher baud rate of serial connection and the NEXTION addt function in the future.-> done

+Until now fahrenheit is not supported.
+But will be in further releases.-> done

 # Support